deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Fusion weaponry is not a toy!"
 Regaari protested.

 "It is when it knocks those big swarmships out."
-Legsy pointed gain.
+Legsy pointed again.
 It was hard to see in daylight, but there were definitely distant bright trails describing stately lines in the sky.
 Wreckage, falling from orbit.

 They burst from the brush and shrub and picked up the pace across the open ground around the buildings, pounding up the shallow incline onto a paved road surface.